->> See more easy slime recipes
+>> See more Easy Slime Recipes

 We love making slime here at Living Life and Learning.
-We’ve got several slime recipes on the blog!
-Are your kids as obsessed with slime making as ours?
-Check out this book.
-It’s one of our favorites!The Slime Book
+We’ve got several Easy Slime Recipes on the blog!
+Are your kids as obsessed with slime-making as ours?
+Check out these books.
+These are my favorites!

-How to make this Wild Orange Cream Slime Recipe
+How to Make this Wild Orange Cream Slime Recipe